willstMSFT/microsoft-365-docs/microsoft-365/frontline/shifts-custom-connector.md

 **Response**<br>
 Success: Return HTTP `200 OK`

 The following response shows that the eligible time off reason IDs for the user are "TOR_29f4a110-ae53-458b-83d6-00c910fe2fbc" and "TOR_8c0e8d07-ac1a-48dc-b3af-7bc71a62ff7d".
-The user sees the corresponding time-off reasons to choose from in Shift.
+In this scenario, the user sees the corresponding time-off reasons to choose from in Shifts.

 ```http
  {